-There are a number of reasons why your inventory in Artisan may not properly reflect what you have in the real world: somebody could have miscounted, a customer moved things around, the wrong item was rang up, and so forth.
+There are a number of reasons why your inventory in Artisan may not properly reflect what you have in the real world: somebody could have miscounted, a customer moved things around, the wrong item was rung up, and so forth.
 Artisan tries really hard to keep up, but things happen and that’s okay.
-It is normal for most stores to have at least some inconsistences.
+It is normal for most stores to have at least some inconsistencies.

 The reasons why aren’t important in this article.
 We are exploring how to handle those differences in QuickBooks and explain why some things are the way they are.
 We have given much thought to our QuickBooks interface, and have consulted many different CPAs, along with retail and QuickBooks professionals.

 Sometimes to make things clear, you need to complete the process to see the end result.
 We are going to explore a specific example and go step by step.

 BEFORE WE GO ON, however, it must first be understood that Artisan has multiple configuration options, and we have different uses operating very differently from each other.
 For example, Accounts Payable: Some prefer to do this all manually in QuickBooks themselves and others want the ease of entering Vendor Invoices and letting Artisan create those bills in QuickBooks.

 Additionally, and perhaps most importantly, Artisan lets you decide how to handle the case of Out-Of-Stock items or OOS when those items are sold.
 You can turn on a feature we call Pending Stock Corrections, which you can read about here.
 There are a number of settings in Artisan pertaining to QuickBooks that dramatically affect the behavior and your processes.